Frequently Asked Questions

 Does Finsemble work on OSX?
 Linux?

-Parallels, can also be used to run Finsemble while using the operating system of your choice.
+such as Parallels, can also be used to run Finsemble while using the operating system of your choice.

 What are Finsemble's requirements?